wotkad/rise/README.md

 - **jQuery.js**: [https://jquery.com](https://jquery.com)
   - Fast, small and feature rich library.
 It greatly simplifies things like traversing and manipulating HTML documents, event handling, animation, and Ajax with an easy-to-use API that works across multiple browsers.
 - **Lottie-Web.js**: [http://airbnb.io/lottie](http://airbnb.io/lottie)
-  - Library for working with Adobe After Effects animations, exported in `.json` format using Bodymovin.
+  - Library for working with animations created in Adobe After Effects and exported in `.json` format using Bodymovin.
+Allows you to play, stop, get individual frames of animation and much more.
 - **ScrollReveal.js**: [https://scrollrevealjs.org](https://scrollrevealjs.org/)
-  - A library to animate elements as they scroll into view.
+  - A library to animate elements as they scroll in the browser window.
 - **Smooth-Scroll.js**: [Smooth-Scroll.js](https://github.com/cferdinandi/smooth-scroll)
   - Lightweight script to animate scrolling to anchor links.

 #### 🖋 Fonts

 - **FontAwesome 6**: [https://fontawesome.com](https://fontawesome.com)
   - Icon font.
-You can use it like this: `i.fa.fa-argle-right`, there are also other categories `fa-solid`, `fa-regular`, `fa-light`, `fa-thin`, `fa-duotone` , `fa-brands`.
+You can use it like this: `i.fa.fa-argle-right`, where the first `.fa` class is responsible for the style of the icon.
+The face can be regular, bold, thin, or 'branded', allowing for example the Twitter icon `i.fa-brands.fa-twitter`.
+List of all styles: `fa-brands`, `fa-solid`, `fa-regular`, `fa-light`, `fa-thin`, `fa-duotone`, `fa-brands`.
 - **GraphikLCG**: [GraphikLCG](https://gist.github.com/mfd/e7842774e037edf15919037594a79b2b)
-  - Primary font.
+  - The main font set for the example.
 You can change it in the file `/assets/styles/base/_fonts.scss`

 #### 🖼 Icons

 - **Feather-Icons**: [https://feathericons.com](https://feathericons.com/)
-   - Collection of icons.
+  - Static collection of icons.
 - **UseAnimations**: [https://useanimations.com](https://useanimations.com/)
-   - Animation of Feather icons in Lottie Web.
+  - Dynamic collection of Feather-Icons that can be animated using Lottie Web.

 ## ✨ Installation and launch

 #### 🔗 Install dependencies

 - **Webpack** and **Webpack Dev Server**:
-   - You need to install `Webpack and Webpack Dev Server` with `yarn global add webpack webpack-dev-server`.
+  - First you need to install `Webpack and Webpack Dev Server` using `yarn global add webpack webpack-dev-server` command.
 - **Yarn**
-   - To install, you need to run the `brew install yarn` command in the console or follow the special guide for the OS [https://yarnpkg.com/lang/en/docs/install/](https://yarnpkg.com/lang/en/docs/install/).
+  - To install, you need to run the command `brew install yarn` in the console or follow the special guide for the OS [https://yarnpkg.com/lang/en/docs/install/](https://yarnpkg.com/lang/en/ docs/install/).

 #### 👨‍💻 Development process

 1. You need to clone the project with the command `git clone https://git@github.com:wotkad/rise.git` to the directory with projects and change its name to the current one.
 2. Open the `project name` directory in the code editor.
 3. Install all dependencies with the `yarn install` command.
-4. You can start the development process in the project with the `yarn dev` command. (to run the project on your local network, you should run `yarn dev-network` instead, and using the IP address of the host machine (you need to specify it in the `package.json` file for the `dev-network` command), you can get access to the project on other devices).
+4. You can start the development process in the project with the `yarn dev` command. (to run the project on your local network, you should run `yarn dev-network` instead of `yarn dev`, and using the IP address of the host computer (it must be specified in the `package.json` file for the `dev-network` command ) you can access the project on other devices).
-5. Check the availability of the pages.
+5. Check page availability.
 6. Make any necessary modifications.

 #### 📄 Adding pages

-7. To add a page, you need to create it in the `/views` directory in the required place, after that you need to press `CTRL + C` to stop the development process and run the `yarn dev` command to restart it.
+7. To add a page, you need to create it in the `/views` directory in the right place, after that you need to restart the project by pressing `CTRL + C` to stop the development process and run the `yarn dev` command to restart it.
-8. To create any section, for example, `/products/product`, where `/products` is a section, in the `webpack.config.js` file, in the `plugins` object, add the line `...utils.pages (MODE, "products")`.
+8. To create any section, for example, `/products/product`, where `/products` is the parent section, in the `webpack.config.js` file, in the `plugins` object, add the line `...utils. pages(MODE, "products")`.

 #### 📦 Build project

-9. To start building the project, you must press `CTRL + C` to stop the development server and run the `yarn build` command - the assembly will be created in the `/dist` directory.
+9. To start building the project, you must press `CTRL + C` to stop the development process and run the `yarn build` command - the project will be created in the `/dist` directory.

 #### 🔬 Testing

-10. Testing is possible through `http-server` by installing it with the command `yarn global add http-server`.
-By running `npx http-server -p 9090 ./dist`, you can see the assembly in action at the URL `http://localhost:9090`.
+10. Testing is possible via `http-server`.
+Before starting, you need to build the project with the `yarn build` command.
+Next, by running `npx http-server -p 9090 ./dist`, you can see the build in action at the URL `http://localhost:9090`.
-11. Broken Link Checker - Script to check the functionality of links on the entire site (execute the `node blc` command when the project is running).
+11. Broken Link Checker - Script for checking the functionality of links on the entire site (To run, you need to run the `node blc` command when the project is running).

 ## 📂 File structure

 - `dist`: The assembly will be placed here and ready to be installed on the server.
 No changes are required here as it is automatically generated from source files.
 - `node_modules`: Contains all javascript dependencies. **Do not modify any files.**
 - `src`: All source code is contained here.
-Resources, `.js`, `.scss`, `.pug`, etc. **Any changes you want to make to the website must be made here.**
+Resources, `.js`, `.scss`, `.pug`, etc. **Any changes you wish to make to the website must be made here.**
   - `assets`: Main working directory.
     - `files`: May contain `.pdf`, `.doc` and other files.
     - `fonts`: Fonts.
     - `images`: Images.
-    - `js`: Scripts.
+    - `js`: `.js` files.
 (You can create any structure).
       - `animations`: `.json` files from UseAnimations for animation with Lottie Web.
       - `linksChecker`: Check links.
         - `checkInternalLinks`: Check internal links for 404 errors.
+        - `checkTarget`: Check external links and add `target="_blank"` to them
         - `isCurrentPage`: Check which page the user is on.
       - `preloader`: Preloader script.
       - `routing`: Functionality for page navigation.